Tpgainz/undercover/README.md

 ## 🤝 Contributing

-Contributions to "Mister White" are welcome!
-Please read our contributing guidelines to get started.
+Contributions to "Undercover" are welcome!
+Just submit a PR

 ## 📄 License